 Experiencing Peace Of Mind CT

-We want you to be fully informed and know what to expect from our practice even before you decide to establish care with us.
-Transparent practices and policies allow you to determine if Peace of Mind CT meets your care needs and your budget.
+We want you to be fully informed and know what to expect from our practice.
+Transparent practices and policies allow you to determine if Peace Of Mind CT meets your care needs and your budget.
 It also allows you to spend your full allotted time with your provider on your concerns and treatment plan instead of questions about the practice's policies and procedures.
 If the information provided on our pages still leaves you with any questions at all, please feel free to contact us.

 Your First Appointment

-The initial visit is scheduled with the approval of your provider by signing up to the client portal and sending a request.
-Follow-up visits, you will be able to schedule without approval unless there are circumstances that will require approval first.
+The initial evaluation is scheduled with the approval of your provider by signing up to the client portal and sending a request.
+Follow-up appointments, you will be able to schedule without approval unless there are circumstances that will require approval first.

 Once you schedule your initial visit, you will receive intake forms, assessment tools, and consents to review and sign through your mental wellness portal.
 These must be completed prior to your appointment, ideally soon enough to allow your provider time to review.
 Depending on the information you disclose, your provider may send you additional screening tools or consents to fill out.